deployKF/website/content/faq.md

     answer: |-
       deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts). deployKF is a community-led project that welcomes contributions from anyone who wants to help.

-  - question: Do you offer commercial support for deployKF?
-    include_in_schema: true
-    pre_expand_answer: false
-    answer: |-
-      The creator of deployKF (Mathew Wicks), operates a US-based ML & Data company named [Aranui Solutions](https://www.aranui.solutions) which provides commercial support and advisory services.
-      Connect on [LinkedIn](https://www.linkedin.com/in/mathewwicks/) or email [`sales@aranui.solutions`](mailto:sales@aranui.solutions?subject=%5BdeployKF%5D%20MY_SUBJECT) to learn more!

   - question: Who has adopted deployKF?
     include_in_schema: false